|Education Requirements||Bachelor's degree||Bachelor's degree||Associate's degree or certificate|

 A bachelor's degree program in architecture includes lecture-based learning in the history, major concepts and foundational principles of architecture.
 In addition to coursework, students work in studios and labs, developing their skills in modeling, drawing and computer-aided drafting and design.
 Courses that cover environmental factors and building materials may also be included.

 Aspiring architects may want to consider programs that have been approved by the National Architectural Accrediting Board (NAAB).
 This organization accredits programs at the bachelor's, master's and doctoral degree levels.
 According to the NAAB, a degree from an accredited program is required by many state licensing boards for architects.

 Let's review.
 A degree in architecture can help students prepare for a career as an architect, industrial designer or drafter.
-At a 7% increase, architects will see the highest rate of job growth, while drafters will experience a 3% decrease in employment overall through 2024.
+At a 8% increase, architects will see the highest rate of job growth, while drafters will experience a 0% growth rate in employment overall through 2028.